llenk/real-estate-listings/README.md

 # Notes

+Could I get comments on how I combined the code for rent and sale in the service?
+Is there a better way that making that array that contains 'rent' and 'sale'?
+Also, should the cheapest property thing be in another get request?
+Or is there a way to send in different params for the get request, so there only needs to be one, even if I added in the filtering for stretch mode?
+I ran out of time, but I'd like to look into that later.

 ## TODO

 - [x] Create a Full Stack application from the ground up using Angular, Node, Express, and SQL (SEAN stack).